 A sponsor in a marriage-based case remains legally obligated even after a divorce.
 Yes, a divorced immigrant spouse could decide to sit on a couch all day and sue the former spouse for support.
-The sponsor may wish to have the immigrant sign a separate contract agreeing not to do this, but it is not clear whether courts would enforce such a contract.
+(See Does I-864 Really Force Me to Support Immigrant Ex-Spouse Who Has Plenty of Money or Can Work?)
+The sponsor might wish to have the immigrant sign a separate contract agreeing not to do this, but it is not clear whether courts would enforce such a contract.

 The person petitioning the immigrant and any additional financial sponsor(s) must meet three requirements to serve in this role.
 Each sponsor must be:

-As a practical matter, of course, the sponsor will have to doing pretty well financially to get the immigrant approved for a green card.
-Even if the sponsor's income and assets are lower than the Poverty Guidelines demand, however, he or she must sign an Affidavit of Support.
+As a practical matter, of course, the sponsor will have to be doing well financially to get the immigrant approved for a green card.
+Even if the sponsor's income and assets are lower than the Poverty Guidelines demand, however, the sponsor must sign an Affidavit of Support.
 But in a case of low income, the sponsor will have to look for additional sponsors to help the foreign-born person immigrate.

 Alternatively, sponsor might be able to bring their income up to the required level—rather than rely on a joint sponsor—by adding the would-be immigrant's income to their own.
 This is only possible, however, if the would-be immigrant's income will continue from the same source after getting the green card.

 If both the sponsor and the would-be immigrant are presently living overseas, the U.S. consulate will require that the sponsor show either that this is a temporary absence and that the sponsor has maintained ties to the U.S., or that the sponsor intends to reestablish domicile in the U.S. no later than the date that the immigrant is admitted as a permanent resident.